We all hate tax time, but there are many ways to minimize your tax bill or get a bigger tax refund.

 Unfortunately, most people don’t take advantage of the tax deductions and credits available to them, hindering their ability to achieve financial independence.

-In this guide, we’ll show you what you can claim on your taxes in Canada so you can maximize your tax return before the May 1st, 2023, deadline.
+In this guide, we’ll show you what you can claim on your taxes so you can save tax in Canada and maximize your tax return before the May 1st, 2023, deadline.

 To maximize your tax return, calculate how much tax you need to pay on your income, then claim any tax deductions and credits you are entitled to.